stevekinney/firesale-tutorial/README.md

 });
 ```

-## Appending the the Recent Documents Menu
+## Appending to the Recent Documents Menu

 Operating systems keep a record of recent files.
 We want our application to hook into this functionality.
 Doing this is fairly, simple.
 In our `openFile` function, we'll add the following: